HeeminTV/furEPSM/README.md

 A ***WIP*** lightweight NES [EPSM](https://www.nesdev.org/wiki/Expansion_Port_Sound_Module) music driver for Furnace.

-Yes, finally a public EPSM driver that *isn't* [FamiStudio](https://famistudio.org/).
+Gone are the days you had to learn [FamiStudio](https://famistudio.org/) just to put EPSM tracks into your game.
 Waited a long time, tracker users.

 # Resource usage